-43. 6: Comply or explain Council of Governors A.5.8 The Council should only exercise its power to remove the chairperson or any non-executive directors after exhausting all means of engagement with the board.
-Not appli directors ngraph 35 of the Trust's constitution de scribes the process for removal of the chair and other non-executive 44.
-6: Comply or explain Council of Governors A.5.9 The Council should receive and consider other appropriate information required to enable it to discharge its duties.
-Complian nt 45.
+43. 6: Comply or explain Council of A.5.8 The Council should only exercise its power to remove the chairperson or any non- Governors executive directors after exhausting all means of engagement with the board.

+Not applicable in 2019/20.
+Paragraph 35 of the Trust's constitution describes the process for removal of the chair and other non-executive directors.

+44. 6: Comply or explain Council of Governors A.5.9 The Council should receive and consider other appropriate information required to enable it to discharge its duties.
+Complia nt 45.
 6: Comply or explain Board B.1.2 At least half the Board, excluding the chairperson, should comprise non- executive directors determined by the Board to be independent.
-Complian Compliant 46.
+Complia nt • 46.
 6: Comply or explain Board/Council of Governors B.1.3 No individual should hold, at the same time, positions of director and governor of any NHS foundation trust.

-47. 6: Comply or explain Nomination Committee(s) B.2.1 The nominations committee or committees, with external advice as appropriate, are responsible for the identification and nomination of executive and non-executive directors. onsible for the identification and nomination of executive directors and the council tion and nomination of non-executive directors.
-48. 6: Comply or explain Board/Council of Governors B.2.2 Directors on the Board of Directors and governors on the Council should meet the "fit and proper" persons test described in the provider licence.
-De clarati rectors and governor s accordingly w ors and governors also incorporates a fit and proper persons declaration. vith each submitting a self-assessment against the categories of person prevented asis.
-1 1 49.
-6: Comply or explain Nomination Committee(s) B.2.3 The nominations committee(s) should regularly review the structure, size and composition of the Board and make recommendations for changes where appropriate.
-49. Complia ., B.2.3 composition of the Board and make recommendations for changes where - ., B.2.4 composition of the Board and make recommendations for changes where Complia nt 6: Comply or explain Committee(s) Nomination composition of the Board and make recommendations for changes where appropriate.
-The chairperson or an independent non-executive director should chair the
+6: Comply or explain Nomination Committee(s) B.2.1 The nominations committee or committees, with external advice as appropriate, are responsible for the identification and nomination of executive and non-executive directors. onsible for the identification and nomination of executive directors and the council ion and nomination of non-executive directors.
+6: Comply or explain Board/Council of Governors B.2.2 Directors on the Board of Directors and governors on the Council should meet the "fit and proper" persons test described in the provider licence. ions are made by all di rectors and governor s accordingly w ors and governors also incorporates a fit and proper persons declaration. ith each submitting a self-assessment against the categories of person prevented asis.
+6: Comply or explain Nomination Committee(s) B.2.3 The nominations committee(s) should regularly review the structure, size and composition of the Board and make recommendations for changes where appropriate. nt 1 6: Comply or explain Nomination Committee(s) B.2.4 The chairperson or an independent non-executive director should chair the nominations committee(s). nt 1 1 B.2.5 The governors should agree with the nominations committee a clear process for the nt.
+The board of direct nors' appointments co 6: Comply or explain nt.
+The Trust's declarations are made by all dir iding office.
+These dec 6: Comply or explain nt Committe e(s) nt.
+The board of directors' nomination commons' appointments committee is responsib 6: Comply or explain Board/Council of Governors nt.
+The Trust's declaration of interests pro-fions are made by all directors and governor iding office.
+These declarations are updated 6: Comply or explain Nomination Committe e(s) nt 6: Comply or explain Nomination Committe e(s) Committee(s) nt.
+The board of directors' nomination committee is responsible for identificat nors' appointments committee is responsible for identificat 6: Comply or explain Board/Council of Governors nt.
+The Trust's declaration of interests pro-forma for director ions are made by all directors and governors accordingly wilding office.
+These declarations are updated on an annual bat 6: Comply or explain Nomination Committee(s) B.2.3